lipinskipawel/algorithms/README.md

 ## Disclaimer

 Any of those algorithms implementations are not production ready.
-There are serving as experiments and their nature is educational.
+There are serving as experiments and their nature is to educate by example.